 Due to the way the schema is handled when you create a preparation recipe, only the values that were found at least once in the sample will create columns in the output dataset.

 Unfolding a column with a large number of values will create a large number of columns.
 This can cause performance issues.
-It is highly recommended not to unfold columns with more than 100 values.
+It is highly recommended not to unfold columns with more than 100 values, or to limit the number of created columns with the “Max nb. columns to create” option.